 I’ve been talking a lot lately about dry skin remedies.
-I am addicted to my homemade whipped body butter and sugar or salt scrubs, especially since that I’m in the water so much.
+I am addicted to my homemade whipped body butter and sugar or salt scrubs, especially since that I’m in the water so much swimming or teaching water fitness classes.
 I’m sure getting older is also causing my skin to feel dryer, but I’m ignoring that….the older part, not the dry skin.

 It seems like every time I turn around I’m reading the health benefits of coconut oil.
 I love the no sugar chocolate truffles I make with the stuff, but it’s also really good for your skin too.